diego0020/braviz-app/sphinx_doc/source/graphical/subject_overview.rst

 for a single subject in the same view.
 The kind of data and visualization parameters can be configured using individual controls.
 Afterwards it is possible to cycle through the subjects keeping this parameters constant.

+This application sends a message to the rest of the system when the current subject changes.
+It also listens for messages indicating a subject change, and when it receives one switches to that subject.
+If you want to avoid that behaviour, press the keychain button at the right side of the subject widget.

 Most of the application interface is occupied by a 3d viewer (see :doc:`3dviews`).
 At the left side is the control panel, where the graphical attributes for the different data types can be set.
 This panel includes tabs for controling the list of available subjects, and for showing additional details.
 At the lower left is a small panel for changing